edytaBr/Glaciers-_mass_balance/README.md

 # Glaciers_mass_balance
-used packages:  os, pandas, folim, BeautifulSoup, request, alt, CircleMarker
+Used packages:  os, pandas, folim, BeautifulSoup, request, alt, CircleMarker

 Map based on data derived from nve.no by using BeautifulSoup and folium lib.